woltapp/memories/README.md

 more heavy-weight and correct.

 ### JVM Object Layout
+Java Object Layout can be used to figure out how much memory a specific object actually uses.
+Aleksey Shipilëv, who's a great authority on JVM internals has a good blog post on [using it](https://shipilev.net/jvm/objects-inside-out/).

 ## References
 JDK `Reference`-class' subclasses together with [ReferenceQueue](https://docs.oracle.com/en/java/javase/17/docs/api/java.base/java/lang/ref/ReferenceQueue.html) provide a way to implement caches and freeing of non-memory resources.